-Docking helpers will automatically appear whenever you drag a window over another window, or the Sandbox Editor itself.
+Docking helpers will automatically appear whenever a window is dragged over another window, or the Sandbox Editor itself.

-There are various places you can dock a window to: to the sides, top and bottom of the entire screen, to the sides, top and bottom within another window and as a tab within another window.
-We'll go over all of these below.
+There are various places a window can be docked to: to the sides, top and bottom of the entire screen, to the sides, top and bottom within another window and as a tab within another window.
+These are all detailed below.

-To explain how it works, we'll use the Flow Graph window, but you can use any window you like.
+To explain how it works, the Flow Graph window is used, but of course this applies to any window.

 Docking in the Entire Screen

-To dock the selected window to the side, top or bottom of the entire screen, select the title bar of the window you want to move and drag it.
-You'll see a docking helper appear in the middle and the edges of the screen.
+To dock the selected window to the side, top or bottom of the entire screen, select the title bar of the window that should move and drag it.
+A docking helper will appear in the middle and the edges of the screen.
 Drag the title bar of the window over one of the outer helpers:

-You'll see a blue preview of where the window will end up in the screen:
+A blue preview of where the window will end up in the screen will appear:

-Let go once you see this preview and the window will be docked in the specified location:
+Let go once this preview is visible and the window will be docked in the specified location:

 Docking Within Another Window

-To dock the selected window to the side, top or bottom of another window, drag the window by its title bar and move it over to the window you want to dock it into.
-You'll see the docking helpers appear in the middle of that window instead of in the middle of the entire screen.
-Now you can drag the title bar of the selected window over the inner docking helpers:
+To dock the selected window to the side, top or bottom of another window, drag the window by its title bar and move it over to the window it needs to be docked into.
+The docking helpers will appear in the middle of that window instead of in the middle of the entire screen.
+Now drag the title bar of the selected window over the inner docking helpers:

-Once again, you'll see a blue preview of where it will the window will end up:
+Once again, a blue preview of where the window will end up will appear:

 Let go of the mouse button and the window will be docked.

-This can also be done within other windows besides the Viewport:
+This can also be done within other windows next to the Viewport:

 Docking a Window as a Tab

-This is a great space saver, especially if you only have one monitor.
+This is a great space saver, especially if only one monitor is used.